In this 5-minute read:

 - Reviews that don’t make sense.
 Sometimes a customer will leave a review for the wrong business by accident.
 Their intended recipient of the review may have a similar business name.

 In any of these cases, check to see if the owner left a response.
-They can usually provide a little more clarification into situations like these.
+They can usually provide a little more clarification into situations like these, and can help you determine if the complaint is legit, or just a lie intended to hurt the business.

 Research the reviewer

-If you’re feeling especially ambitious and have some time on your hands, research the names of the reviews that you are skeptical of.
+If you’re feeling especially ambitious and have some time on your hands, you can research the names of the reviewers that you are skeptical of.

 - Does their name match up with an actual person?